 The Thundershirt is a popular solution for dog anxiety.
 It is a tightly fitting garment that wraps around your dog.
 The idea is that the feeling of continuous pressure can help calm a dog's nerves for things like travel anxiety and, as the name implies, noise anxiety among other issues.
 However, there isn't much definitive science-based evidence to show that these actually work.
 Some dog owners swear by it; others have found it hasn't helped.
 The effectiveness of the Thundershirt may also depend on when and how it is used, and the particular personality and needs of the dog it is used on.
 So, something like this could be helpful if used alongside other natural solutions with each helping to enhance the benefits of the other.

 Everyone loves a good massage, and the same can be said for our pets.
-Massage can help to calm an anxious dog by using long, slow strokes so soothe the nerves.
+Massage can help to calm an anxious dog by using long, slow strokes to soothe the nerves.
 A popular dog massage method is called TTouch, created by Linda Tellington-Jones.
 It is "a method based on circular movements of the fingers and hands all over the body.
 The intent of the TTouch is to activate the function of the cells and awaken cellular intelligence."
 The result is a relaxed dog.
-Plus, studies have shown that petting a dog or cat can help calm your own nerves, so it is a win-win solution.
+Plus, studies have shown that petting a dog or cat can help calm your nerves as well, so it's a win-win solution.
 It's easy to find guides for how to massage your dog to help calm her.

 Dog Appeasing Pheromone (DAP)

 Scents can also help calm a dog's anxiety, and DAP is a popular option.
-It is a synthetic chemical that is based on a hormone produced by lactating female dogs that help keep her puppies calm and increase their bond with her.
+It's a synthetic chemical that's based on a hormone produced by lactating female dogs that help keep her puppies calm and increases their bond with her.
 While scientific studies have shown that DAP does work with puppies, it isn't as clear if it works with anxious adult dogs.
-Even so, there is the possibility that it can help, and it can be one of several tools used to help an anxious dog.
-It come as a plug-in diffuser with vials that last about 30 days, and humans aren't able to smell it.
+Even so, there's the possibility that it can help, and it can be one of several tools used to help an anxious dog.
+It comes as a plug-in diffuser with vials that last about 30 days, and humans aren't able to smell it.

 Rescue Remedy and supplements